Park Extension: History

-Since the 1990s, most of the immigrant population coming to Parc-Ex are of South Asian origin from India, Bangladesh and Sri Lanka, as well as Latin American and Haitian immigrants, and a dwindling population of Greeks and Italians.
+Since the 1990s, most of the immigrant population coming to Parc-Ex are of South Asian origin from India, Bangladesh, Pakistan and Sri Lanka, as well as Latin American and Haitian immigrants, and a dwindling population of Greeks and Italians.
 Park Extension is one of Canada's most ethnically diverse neighbourhoods.

-Recently, more people are moving to Park Extension from areas like the Plateau and Mile End as the housing is similar but much cheaper to rent and to buy.
-The area, as of 2009, is increasingly home to artists and musicians who wish to make Park Extension their permanent home.
-Being somewhat central on the Island of Montreal, being relatively close to shopping areas like Rockland Center and Marché Central, Jean-Talon Market, and the revitalization of Jarry Park has also made Park Extension increasingly attractive to younger generations in general.
-This in turn, along with the new Université de Montréal campus between Beaumont and Van Horne Avenues, has caused gentrification issues to affect the area gradually after 2010 with various protests occurring in 2018.
+In the 2000s, more people starting moving to Park Extension from areas like the Plateau and Mile End as the housing is similar but much cheaper to rent and to buy.
+Several new condo buildings started being built.
+The area is also attractive many artists and musicians who wish to make Park Extension their permanent home.
+Being somewhat central on the Island of Montreal, relatively close to shopping areas (like Rockland Center, Marché Central, and Jean-Talon Market), and because of the revitalization of Jarry Park, Park Extension has become increasingly attractive to younger generations in general.
+There are Metro stations and several bus stops in the area too.
+All of this in turn, along with the new Université de Montréal campus between Beaumont and Van Horne Avenues, has caused gentrification and "renoviction" issues to affect the area gradually after about 2008 with various protests occurring in and after 2018.
+Many tenants who have lived there for years have been forced out of area with more being forced to leave every year.

 During the "red scare" of the 1950s, according to an article in "On and Off the Record" in the Montreal Gazette dated April 24, 1956, page 4: "The Park Extension district is currently a hot-bed of Communist activity; much or all of which is known to anti-communist authorities and groups, who are keeping it under surveillance."
 This reflected both the suspicion of new immigrants in general, and the fact that many of these immigrants left their homelands because of political persecution.